Can't find the information you're looking for in the other sections? Try checking within the questions we get more frequently.

 Pre-payments and deposits can be made by either bank transfer (at least one week in advance) or PayPal.

-You can also pay on the tour/rental day, by cash or card (Visa, Mastercard, American Express, Maestro or VPay), just please let us know in advance, so we'll bring along the mobile POS device (in some places the device might have no connection; in this case, and if there is no possibility to try in a different place, payment will have to be made by cash or PayPal by the end of the rental/tour).
+You can also pay on the tour/rental day, by cash, card (Visa, V PAY, Mastercard, Maestro, American Express, Discover, Diners Club or Union Pay) or Google and Apple Pay, just please let us know in advance, so we'll bring along the mobile POS device (in some places the device might have no connection; in this case, and if there is no possibility to try in a different place, payment will have to be made by cash or PayPal by the end of the rental/tour).

 Unfortunately, we are not currently able to offer insurance coverage.
 The bikes have to be returned in the same conditions and complete with every accessory provided at their pick up; any damage, loss or theft of a bike or any of its parts will be charged to the customer.